centre-pathogen-genomics/cpg-portal/frontend/jupyterlite/README.md

 # Hosting

-You need to set HEADERS to allow jupyterlite to load files.
+You need to set HEADERS for jupyterlite to work the best.
 This is an example of how to do it in Apache (our reverse proxy):
 ```
 <IfModule mod_headers.c>
     <Location /wasm/jupyterlite>